 Symptoms of a stress fracture

-There are many different types of stress fracture which can occur to the bones in the foot but general symptoms include pain or aching of the affecting bone which becomes worse with exercise and better with rest.
+There are many different types of stress fracture which can affect the bones in the foot.
+General symptoms include pain or aching of the affected bone which becomes worse with exercise and better with rest.
 There will be local tenderness over the site of the stress fracture.

 What can the athlete do about it?